notable/notable/.github/CONTRIBUTING.md

 We have a [subreddit](https://www.reddit.com/r/notable).
 Feel free to join us there, discussions not strictly related to the issue tracker are done there.

-### Join the Patreon
+### Become a sponsor

-At least until Notable becomes self-sustaining I plan to maintain a [Patreon page](https://www.patreon.com/fabiospampinato), feel free to support me there.
+At least until Notable becomes self-sustaining I plan to maintain a [Sponsorship page](https://github.com/sponsors/fabiospampinato) on GitHub, feel free to support me there.

 ### Submit a pull request

-Although newer versions of the app are no longer open-source, you can still fork some older versions of the code and modify it, you might want to do that to experiment with radical new ideas.
+Even though newer versions of the app are no longer open-source I should still be able to port over most PRs you might want to submit against any of the published open-source versions.
 Read more about this [here](https://github.com/notable/notable/blob/master/SOURCE_CODE.md).